Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 6 Agustus 2025 04.29.48 UTC
+- WIB: Rabu, 6 Agustus 2025 05.32.33 UTC
-- WITA: Rabu, 6 Agustus 2025 05.29.48 UTC
+- WITA: Rabu, 6 Agustus 2025 06.32.33 UTC
-- WIT: Rabu, 6 Agustus 2025 06.29.48 UTC
+- WIT: Rabu, 6 Agustus 2025 07.32.33 UTC

 Kutipan Inspiratif:
-"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."
+"Friendship is the hardest thing in the world to explain.
+Its not something you learn in school.
+But if you havent learned the meaning of friendship you really havent learned anything."

-Kategori: attitude
+Kategori: friendship